 Objects that have finalize() method are treated differently during Garbage collection process than the ones which don’t have them.
 During garbage collection phase, object with finalize() aren’t immediately evicted from the memory.
 Instead as first step, those objects are added to an internal queue of java.lang.ref.Finalizer object.
-There is a low priority Finalizer thread which executes finalize() method of each object in the queue.
+There is a low priority JVM thread by name ‘Finalizer’ that executes finalize() method of each object in the queue.
 Only after the execution of finalize() method, object becomes eligible for Garbage Collection.
-Because of poor implementation of finalize() method if Finalizer thread gets blocked then it will have a severe cascading effect on the JVM.
+Because of poor implementation of finalize() method if Finalizer thread gets blocked then it will have a severe detrimental cascading effect on the JVM.

-Once Finalizer thread gets blocked internal queue of java.lang.ref.Finalize object will start to grow.
-This, in turn, would cause JVM’s memory consumption to go high.
-This, in turn, would result in OutOfMemoryError, jeopardizing JVM’s availability.
+If Finalizer thread gets blocked then internal queue of java.lang.ref.Finalize will start to grow.
+It would cause JVM’s memory consumption to grow rapidly.
+It would result in OutOfMemoryError, jeopardizing entire JVM’s availability.
 Thus when analyzing thread dumps it’s highly recommended to study the stack trace of Finalizer thread.

-Here is a sample stack trace of a Finalizer thread which got blocked
+Here is a sample stack trace of a Finalizer thread which got blocked in a finalize() method:

 "Finalizer" daemon prio=10 tid=0x00007fb2dc32b000 nid=0x7a21 waiting for monitor entry [0x00007fb2cdcb6000] java.lang.Thread.State: BLOCKED (on object monitor) at net.sourceforge.jtds.jdbc.JtdsConnection.releaseTds(JtdsConnection.java:2024) - waiting to lock 0x00000007d50d98f0 (a net.sourceforge.jtds.jdbc.JtdsConnection) at net.sourceforge.jtds.jdbc.JtdsStatement.close(JtdsStatement.java:972) at net.sourceforge.jtds.jdbc.JtdsStatement.finalize(JtdsStatement.java:219) at java.lang.ref.Finalizer.invokeFinalizeMethod(Native Method) at java.lang.ref.Finalizer.runFinalizer(Finalizer.java:101) at java.lang.ref.Finalizer.access$100(Finalizer.java:32) at java.lang.ref.Finalizer$FinalizerThread.run(Finalizer.java:178)